cometbft/cometbft/docs/qa/v034/README.md

 mixed network with 1/3 of Tendermint Core nodes, and mixed network with 2/3 of Tendermint Core nodes.

-On each of the three networks, the experiment consists of 4 or 5 runs, with the goal to make sure the data obtained is consistent.
+On each of the three networks, the experiment consists of 4 experiments, with the goal of making sure the data obtained is consistent across experiments.
 On each of the networks, we pick only one representative run, and present the results for that run.

 #### CometBFT Homogeneous network

+The figure below plots the four experiments carried out with this network.
+We can see that the latencies follow a comparable pattern across experiments.

 ![latencies](./img/v034_200node_homog_latencies.png)

-TODO: Explain

 #### 1/3 Tendermint Core - 2/3 CometBFT